Randy Orton: World Heavyweight Championship reigns (2010–2013)

 On the May 6 episode of SmackDown, Orton defeated Christian to win the World Heavyweight Championship for the second time.
-At Over the Limit, Orton made his first successful title defense in a rematch against Christian.
-At Capitol Punishment, Orton pinned Christian to retain the championship again, despite Christian's foot being under the bottom rope.
-In July at Money in the Bank, Orton defended the championship against Christian once more, with the stipulation that if Orton got himself disqualified, or if there was "bad officiating", Christian would win the title.
+At Over the Limit on May 22, Orton made his first successful title defense in a rematch against Christian.
+At Capitol Punishment on June 19, Orton pinned Christian to retain the championship again, despite Christian's foot being under the bottom rope.
+On July 17 at Money in the Bank, Orton defended the championship against Christian once more, with the stipulation that if Orton got himself disqualified, or if there was "bad officiating", Christian would win the title.
 Christian spat in Orton's face, causing him to lose control of his temper, kick Christian in the groin and get disqualified, resulting in Orton losing the championship.
-A month later at SummerSlam, Orton regained the title when he defeated Christian in a No Holds Barred match.
+A month later at SummerSlam on August 14, Orton regained the title when he defeated Christian in a No Holds Barred match.
 Orton ended his feud with Christian when he retained the World Heavyweight Championship in a steel cage match on the August 30 episode of SmackDown.
 Orton then began a feud with Mark Henry after Henry became the number one contender to the World Heavyweight Championship.
 Over the next few weeks, Henry regularly attacked Orton.
-At Night of Champions, Orton lost the World Heavyweight Championship to Henry, and failed to regain it two weeks later in a Hell in a Cell match at Hell in a Cell.
+At Night of Champions on September 18, Orton lost the World Heavyweight Championship to Henry, and failed to regain it two weeks later in a Hell in a Cell match at Hell in a Cell on October 2.
 He then began feuding with his former stablemate Cody Rhodes, who believed that Orton had mistreated and abused him during their time together in Legacy.
 On the October 14 episode of SmackDown, Orton won a 41-man battle royal to earn a title shot of his choice, and he chose to challenge Henry for the World Heavyweight Championship later that night; he won by disqualification after interference from Rhodes, but did not win the championship.
-He then defeated Rhodes at Vengeance, and again on the November 4 SmackDown in a Street Fight.
+He then defeated Rhodes at Vengeance on October 23, and again on the November 4 SmackDown in a Street Fight.